Skip to content

 spar

 Compromised Computer is defined as any computing resource whose confidentiality, integrity or availability has been adversely impacted, either intentionally or unintentionally, by an untrusted source.
 A compromise can occur either through manual interaction by the untrusted source or through automation.
 Gaining unauthorized access to a computer by impersonating a legitimate user or by conducting a brute-force attack would constitute a compromise.
 Exploiting a loophole in a computer’s configuration would also constitute a compromise.
-Depending on the circumstances, a computer infected with a virus, worm, trojan or other malicious software may be considered a compromise.
+Depending on the circumstances, a computer infected with a virus, worm, Trojan or other malicious software may be considered a compromise.

 Symptoms of a compromised computer include, but are not limited to, the following: